vitringr/vault/_Tasks.md

 # Easing-functions

-Visualize the curves with eziers or SVG images.
+Visualize the curves with beziers or SVG images.

 ---